rogroc/Postgrau-Data-Science-UB/09_StatisticsR/readme.md

 This module is divided in two sessions.

-Day-1 (learning R) and Day-2 (case studies on Data Analysis & Package buiding).
+Day-1 (learning R) and Day-2 (case studies on Data Analysis & Package building).
 See slides:

   Statistics with R-Day1.pdf